obroomhall/ClipSnip/README.md

 # AutoTrim
 ## Overview
-AutoTrim is a command line tool that can take just 2 arguments; a path to a video file, and a quote to search for.
-What it aims to return is a set of short, relevant clips from that file, like this:
+AutoTrim is a command line tool that can take just 2 arguments; a path to a video file, and a quote to search for, and aims to return a set of short, relevant clips from that file, like this:
 ```
 autotrim -q "nicest" -v "Community.S01E01.1080p.BluRay.x264.mkv"
 ```